slimtoolkit/slim/README.md

 If the Docker environment variables are configured to use TLS and to verify the Docker cert (default behavior), but you want to disable the TLS verification you can override the TLS verification behavior by setting the `--tls-verify` to false:

-`docker-slim --tls-verify=false build --http-probe=true my/sample-node-app-multi`
+`docker-slim --tls-verify=false build my/sample-node-app-multi`

 You can override all Docker connection options using these flags: `--host`, `--tls`, `--tls-verify`, `--tls-cert-path`.
 These flags correspond to the standard Docker options (and the environment variables).

 If you want to use TLS with verification:

-`docker-slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=true build --http-probe=true my/sample-node-app-multi`
+`docker-slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=true build my/sample-node-app-multi`

 If you want to use TLS without verification:

-`docker-slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=false build --http-probe=true my/sample-node-app-multi`
+`docker-slim --host=tcp://192.168.99.100:2376 --tls-cert-path=/Users/youruser/.docker/machine/machines/default --tls=true --tls-verify=false build my/sample-node-app-multi`

 If the Docker environment variables are not set and if you don't specify any Docker connect options `docker-slim` will try to use the default unix socket.

 ## HTTP PROBE COMMANDS

 If the HTTP probe is enabled (note: it is enabled by default) it will default to running `GET /` with HTTP and then HTTPS on every exposed port.
 You can add additional commands using the `--http-probe-cmd` and `--http-probe-cmd-file` options.

+If you want to disable HTTP probing set the `--http-probe` flag to false (e.g., `--http-probe=false`).
+You can also use the `--http-probe-off` flag to do the same (simply use the flag without any parameters).

 The `--http-probe-cmd` option is good when you want to specify a small number of simple commands where you select some or all of these HTTP command options: crawling (defaults to false), protocol, method (defaults to GET), resource (path and query string).